-A dental nurse worked with the dentists when they treated patients in line with GDC Standards for the Dental Team.
-A risk assessment was in place for when the dental hygienist worked without chairside support.
+A dental nurse worked with the dentists and the dental hygienists when they treated patients in line with GDC Standards for the Dental Team.

 The provider had suitable risk assessments to minimise the risk that can be caused from substances that are hazardous to health.